 Three spoonfuls of water taken, according to Sister Michael, and a short walk.
 No symptoms any better or worse.

-“And if you’d seen the girl engage in any surreptitious behaviour,” asked Lib in a whisper, “I hope you’d consider this a relevant fact and mention it to me?”
+“And if you’d seen the girl engage in any surreptitious behaviour,” asked Lib in a whisper, “I hope you’d consider this a relevant

 The nun nodded guardedly.